ninetailsrabbit/indie-blueprint-docs/README.md

   - **Deadzone-applied Horizontal/Vertical Axes:** Provides separate horizontal and vertical axes with the deadzone applied.
   - **World Coordinate Space Direction (3D Only):** In 3D scenes, calculates the input direction in the actor's world coordinate space for movement calculations.

-A new `TransformedInputn` can receive this parameters on the constructor:
+A new `MotionInputn` can receive this parameters on the constructor:

 - `actor (Node)`: A reference to the actor _(either Node2D or Node3D)_ from which the input is retrieved.
 - `deadzone (float)`: Controls the deadzone size _(range: 0.0 to 1.0)_.
 Higher values create a larger deadzone.